 The photography service invoice is for any type of professional images to be taken for events, modeling, or editing purposes.
-The photographer, before agreeing to conduct any type of work, will commonly start the process with a work order and a deposit by the client in the chance of cancellation.
-After the works are completed, the photographer will send the finished images with a watermark to the client and will only remove, along with any or license restrictions, after the balance is paid.
+The photographer, before agreeing to conduct any type of work, will commonly start the client relationship with a work order and a deposit request in case of a cancellation.

 - Commercial Photography Invoice